arielsalminen/ResponsiveSlides.js/README.md

 Changelog
 ======

+v1.52 (2013-01-07) - Adds option called "manualControls" which allows to write custom markup for pager navigation. "controls" option is renamed to "navContainer".
+Default speed of the transition is now to 500ms.
+Adds also webkit-backface-visibility: hidden; style for the slides to prevent some HD acceleration issues on mobile WebKit browsers.

 v1.51 (2012-12-15) - Fixes a bug where pictures would not display if next button was clicked too quickly 10 times.